Wasp Life Cycle: When Do Wasps Go Away?

 In April, the surviving queen wasps emerge and begin to form a colony.
 They look for locations that are well sheltered and not easily accessible.
 Typically, we see them in loft spaces, high overhangs, window frames, garages, sheds, and other less frequented places.
 Once the queen selects her location and builds the first hive foundation, she will begin to lay the eggs of the worker wasps.
 A queen wasps will never select the same hive location as a previously built hive.
 2

 The workers, or drones, will emerge around the end of April to early May.
 The drones build the hive, allowing the queen to focus all her attention on populating the colony.

 By June to July, the colony will be fully populated.
 Some hives can grow as large as 5,000– 10,000 wasps.
 It is during these months that wasps are most visible outside the nest.
 The drones are on a steady mission to bring back food for the larvae and continue to build up the nest.
 If you watch a nest carefully, you can see a continuous rhythm of wasps flying in and out.

-By the end of summer, August to September, the queen wasp will fly away with males to create new queen wasps.
+By the end of summer, August to September, the wasp season should start to begin as the queen wasp will fly away with males to create new queen wasps.
 Once the queen leaves the hive, the drones become more aggressive and will stray farther from the nest.
 They no longer have to forage for young larvae, so they are free to scavenge for themselves alone.4

 Adult wasps eat sugars like nectar and fruit.
 The larvae wasps are carnivorous and feed on other insects brought to them by the adults.3 During those summer months, using wasp traps like ours that are baited with sugary substances is a great way to keep the wasps away from you.